Girls, girls, girls

-When writing a series about Cliché’s one cannot avoid talking about gender clichés, I plan to discuss both male clichés and female clichés in turn.
-Today we will be looking at the types of female character clichés that occur so often in stories.
+When writing about Cliché’s one cannot avoid talking about gender clichés, I plan to write to you about both male clichés and female clichés in turn.
+Today I am writing to you about the types of female character clichés that occur so often in stories.

 I won’t be covering all of them just the ones that irritate me, as there are far to many to cover all of them.